-As a follow-up, we’ve put together a list of important things that every high risk driver should know, including some Ontario specific details since that’s where we sell insurance here at Insurance Buddy…
+So now, let’s take a look at the list we’ve put together of important things that every high risk driver should know, including some Ontario specific details since that’s where we sell insurance here at Insurance Buddy…

 7 Things That Every High Risk Driver Should Know

-5. Some insurance companies may refuse to cover a high risk driver.
-So you might need to do some research to find a provider that can cover you or a broker that specializes in high risk auto insurance policies.
+Some insurance companies may refuse to cover a high risk driver.
+So you might need to do some research to find a provider that can cover you or a broker that specializes in high risk auto insurance policies, such as yours truly.
 Be sure to do your homework and get plenty of quotes.

-7. Even as a high risk driver, while you might not necessarily be able to access cheap auto insurance (at least not in comparison to a squeaky clean driver) there are steps you can take to lower your insurance rates, such as using Telematics or driving a car with safety features.
+Even as a high risk driver, while you might not necessarily be able to access cheap auto insurance (at least not in comparison to a squeaky clean driver) there are steps you can take to lower your insurance rates in Ontario, such as using Telematics or driving a car with safety features.
 Check out this post specifically about high risk drivers or this one that talks about ways to save on insurance generally.

 Want more information on high risk auto insurance?
 Here are some of our most popular posts on the blog: